 - Feel free to export, print and share your diagrams.

 A school evacuation plan is created upon the school building plan.
 So you need to sketch the school layout, then mark the escape routes and add fire extinctions on it.
 Below is a detailed drawing guide of making a school evacuation plan with Edraw.

 1. Draw a School Building Plan

 2. Add Escape Routes

-Add escape routes (arrows) on the building plan.
-Open the Fire and Emergency symbol library, drag and drop arrows, fire extinction equipments, and other elements.
-Put the elements into position.
+Open the Fire and Emergency symbol library, drag and drop arrows, fire extinction equipment, and other elements on the right place of the canvas.

 3. Add Title and Background